How to Transfer From Stash to Fidelity (and Vice Versa)

 Read Fidelity vs Stash vs Schwab Comparison

-One key benefit that Stash has over Fidelity is its stock-back program, which gives you free shares of stocks for using a linked debit card.
-However, Stash charges a monthly account fee, which Fidelity doesn’t.
+A major advantage that Stash has over Fidelity is free shares of stocks for shopping with a linked debit card.
+But Stash also charges an account fee twelve times a year, something that Fidelity doesn’t do.

 Chad Morris is a financial writer with more than 20 years experience